bnmnetp/PelicanBlog/content/Travel/amazon_finale.md

 Our first morning at Tambopata we had to be in the boat at 4:30 to head to the island where we were going to observe the Colorado Clay lick.
 We were literally up before the birds in order to watch the birds have their breakfast.
 It turns out that the best theory for why the birds in this area lick the clay is that it is like a vitamin supplement, providing additional sodium and other minerals in their environment that they do not get from the other stuff that they eat.

-We set up our viewing point across a narrow branch of the river from the clay and settled in on our schools before the sun came up.
+We set up our viewing point across a narrow branch of the river from the clay and settled in on our stools before the sun came up.
 We had a bit of coffee to keep comfortable (and awake) as we listened to mostly the silence and waited.
 Soon the sun started to rise and we spotted a pair of Capibaras swimming in the channel, soon the the silence was broken by a few bird calls which continued to build and build until it was a raucous cacophony of Parrot and Macaw sounds!
 We saw thousands of Parrots and small green Macaws, we also saw many of the large reds and the blue and greens.

 ![](/images/Peru/claylick.jpg)